 The aviation industry, especially airlines and airports, have extensive supply chains and relationships with third parties; from technology and other service providers to aircrafts to labour.
 The risk of supply chain attacks that could come and affect organisations directly is high.

-As a regulatory body, the CAA is responsible for ensuring the aviation industry is adhering to the highest international safety standards.
-Given this responsibility, Matt Taylor, the Chief Information Officer at the CAA, was keen to ensure that the CAA’s supplier risk management and assurance programme would not just meet basic compliance and regulatory standards, but become exemplary for the whole industry.
+As a regulatory body, the CAA is responsible for ensuring the aviation industry adheres to the highest international safety standards.
+Given this responsibility, Matt Taylor, the Chief Information Officer at the CAA, didn't want CAA’s supplier risk management and assurance programme to just meet basic compliance and regulatory standards, but become exemplary for the whole industry.

-For the CAA, this meant rethinking and then transforming its existing supplier risk management programme to enhance its overall security maturity.
+And this meant reimagining and transforming its existing supplier risk management programme.

-Prior to using Risk Ledger, the CAA had common challenges of manual third party risk management processes that are time consuming and ineffective.
+Before Risk Ledger, the CAA faced common challenges of manual third party risk management processes, that it is time consuming and ineffective.
 It had no way of continuously monitoring its suppliers’ security postures.
 The CAA’s supplier security due diligence was principally focussed on assessing the potential security risks posed by new suppliers before onboarding them.

 The process consisted of providing suppliers with a set security questionnaire.
 These questionnaires, while comprehensive, were essentially spreadsheet-based and thus highly time-consuming both for the suppliers to complete, but especially for the CAA to review.
 The process also involved a lot of back and forth between the CAA and its suppliers to ascertain the information provided and obtain necessary clarifications and evidence where needed.
 This introduced a key challenge for the CAA – onboarding new suppliers quickly became an extremely time-consuming undertaking that slowed down procurement processes, and that could also not be easily scaled in the future.

-It also meant that the CAA was only able to prioritise larger and more important suppliers when it came to ongoing monitoring or risk management oversight.
+It also meant that the CAA could only prioritise larger and more important suppliers when it came to ongoing monitoring or risk management oversight.

 So it was time for a change, and to upgrade its TPRM programme.
 The CAA’s search for solutions was guided specifically by the following goals: